 Step 1: Practice the Cheers

 Practice the sideline cheers so that your cheer team feels confident to perform them on the sidelines on game day.
-Pro Tip: take videos of each sideline cheer and share the videos with your cheer team so they can practice them outside of practice.
+Tip: take videos of each sideline cheer and share the videos with your cheer team so they can practice them outside of practice.

 Step 2: Practice Sideline Cheer Stunts